Understanding Lab Equipment Maintenance

 Effective lab equipment maintenance includes several core procedures:

 - Cleaning: Wipe down equipment daily and perform deep cleaning regularly.
 Always follow manufacturer instructions, as some instruments require specific cleaning agents or methods.
+For example, proper care is especially important for equipment like autoclaves and sterilizers, centrifuges, and incubators.
+For step-by-step guidance, see our articles on centrifuge maintenance checklists, autoclave cleaning and maintenance, and microscope lens care and cleaning.

 - Calibration: Schedule regular calibration for all measurement devices to ensure accuracy.
 Document calibration dates and results.
+This is particularly crucial for precision instruments such as balances.
+For a detailed process, visit how to calibrate a lab balance.

 - Inspection: Visually inspect equipment for signs of wear, leaks, or damage.
 Address any issues immediately to prevent escalation.